TakingItCasual/easymc/README.rst

 |PyPI Version| |Python Version|

-Requires a Python version of 3.6.
+Requires a Python version of at least 3.6.
 Can be installed with pip:

 .. code-block:: bash